Requirements for Divorce in South Carolina

 You or the Court Need to Resolve Certain Issues Before Your Divorce Can Be Final

 A court will not grant your divorce until you and your spouse have resolved certain issues – or the court has resolved them for you.
 The most common of these issues are the division of marital assets, child custody, child support, and alimony.
 When the parties to the divorce agree on these matters, it is called an uncontested divorce.
-On the other hand, when the parties cannot agree, it is called an uncontested divorce.
+On the other hand, when the parties cannot agree, it is called a contested divorce.

 Do You Need a Lawyer to Get a Divorce in South Carolina?